Tamirat Abegaz

 For Dr. Tamirat Abegaz, the teaching process comes down to action.

 "I lead by doing.
-That makes me different," said Abegaz, assistant professor of cybersecurity at the University of North Georgia (UNG).
+That makes me different," said Abegaz, associate professor of computer science and information systems at the University of North Georgia (UNG).
 "I want my students to see me doing something so they can follow what I'm doing and work with me."

 Abegaz can recall UNG's first year of GenCyber Warrior Academy when the instructors were just him and Dr. Bryson Payne, professor of computer science and director of UNG's Center for Cyber Operations Education.
 Now multiple faculty members participate with the academy.
 Abegaz said the desire to improve their teaching and feedback from the NSA have elevated UNG's delivery of the GenCyber Warrior Academy.